foundry-vtt-community/wiki.js/development/api/helpers.md

 ![Up to date as of v12](https://img.shields.io/badge/FoundryVTT-v12-informational)

 Using the `formInput` and `formField` helpers can be confusing for nested structures, even if they otherwise simplify sheet templating.
 For them to work properly, you *must* have implemented a [Data Model](/en/development/api/DataModel) for the document subtype.
+Remember that these are just *helpers* and are in no ways mandatory.

 - The main argument, `fields`, takes a pointer to the actual DataField instance it's rendering
   - Your `getData` or `_prepareContext` needs to provide `this.document.schema.fields` for base document properties (e.g. `Actor#name`).
-  - However, this pointer won't be able to traverse any nested data model instances, such as the `system` field; you'll need to provide a separate pointer to `this.document.system.schema.fields`.
+  - However, this pointer won't be able to traverse any nested data model instances, such as the `system` field; you'll need to provide a separate pointer, e.g. `context.systemFields = this.document.system.schema.fields`.
+- Traversing a nested structure of SchemaField requires alternating with the `fields` property; a simple path to `system.details.biography.value` turns into `systemFields.details.fields.biography.fields.value`
+- Similar complications arise if you use the `EmbeddedDataField` class - it may be simpler in those cases to just use normal input creation.
 - `formInput` optional arguments are an instance of [FormInputConfig](https://foundryvtt.com/api/v12/interfaces/foundry.applications.fields.FormInputConfig.html)
 - `formField` optional arguments are a union of FormInputConfig and [FormGroupConfig](https://foundryvtt.com/api/v12/interfaces/foundry.applications.fields.FormGroupConfig.html)